-The code smell survey was part of a larger survey amongst professional developers conducted at Simula Research Laboratory.
-The whole survey consisted of two parts: one part on estimation of software tasks and one part on code smells It was registered and administered via Qualtrics Research Suite,2 an online platform for conducting surveys.
+The survey was conducted as part of a larger survey on estimation of software tasks conducted at Simula Research Laboratory.
+It was registered and administered via Qualtrics Research Suite,2 an online platform for conducting surveys.

 The responses on questions that used an ordered response scale based questions were analyzed and summarized via percentage graphs.
 The response to the open question about justifying the criticality of code smells, was analyzed via open and axial coding [38].
 Codes where extracted from the statements given by the respondents.
 In relation to which smells were considered most critical, the responses were interpreted and grouped into several discernible code smells and anti-patterns.
 For analyzing the features desirable in a code smell tool, we also interpreted the text and extracted concrete features from each response and grouped them according to our perceived level of similarity in each of the responses.